 He lifted his chin, pulling the knot in his tie a little tighter.
 You’ve got this.
 He winked.
 Stop, definitely don’t wink at them.
 He pulled a stern face.
 No, you look like you’re interviewing to be someone’s damn body guard.

-These lines convey that the character is nervous about the interview and self-conscious about how he will come across visually.
+These lines convey that the character is nervous about the interview and self-conscious.

-5: Use to show a character’s personal associations
+Use inner monologue to show the personal associations people make.

 Take, for example, this passage of internal monologue in Woolf’s novel To the Lighthouse:

-It’s clear from Ramsay’s inner monologue that she has mixed feelings about the confinement of her life to serving dinners and entertaining guests.
-This piece of monologue suggests Ramsay associates domestic life with lack (‘she, only this – an infinitely long table’).
+It’s clear from Ramsay’s inner monologue that she has mixed feelings about domestic life.
+The inner monologue suggests Ramsay associates domestic life with lack (‘she, only this – an infinitely long table’).

 - Blends inner monologue with dialogue and descriptive detail: We see the ‘white circles’ the plates make; the people seated around the table